OPM/ResInsight-UserDocumentation/content/3d-main-window/Intersections.md

 The second intersection type is called an **Intersection Box**.
 An Intersection Box can be used as a box cutting the grid cells, or collapsed to a restricted axis aligned plane.

 All types of intersections are stored in a folder named **Intersections** in a **View** as shown below.
-Once created, the intersections may be copied to other views by selecting the **Copy intersections to all views in case** option from the context menu of each intersection.
+Once created, the intersections may be copied to other views by selecting the **Copy intersections to all views in case** option from the right-click menu of each intersection.

 ![]({{< relref "" >}}images/3d-main-window/IntersectionInTree.png)

-Once created, the intersections may be copied to other views by selecting the **Copy intersections to all views in case** option from the context menu of each intersection.
+Once created, the intersections may be copied to other views by selecting the **Copy intersections to all views in case** option from the right-click menu of each intersection.

 ![]({{< relref "" >}}images/3d-main-window/IntersectionInTreeCopy.png)